UCSB-Library-Research-Data-Services/intro2APIs/README.md

 We opt for execute the code as part of a Github Action, because it allows us to fetch the data from external sources.
 Updated computations are still stored in `_freeze` folder, and it's recommended using a Python virtual environment to run Quarto and install the required packages using `requirements.txt` file.

+## Known issues

+- Some Observable JS (OJS) code may not execute correctly during local builds.
+This issue arises because accessing environment variables in Quarto with OJS is not straightforward.
+As a result, there is a risk that API keys could inadvertently be exposed in the build output.